Be'O: 2020–2021: Signing to FameUs Entertainment and Show Me the Money 10

 In early 2020, Be'O signed to FameUs Entertainment, a hip hop label founded by rapper San E. He released the compilation albums God FameUs and Famous FameUs with labelmates San E, Errday, and Malkey in April and August respectively.
 In September 2020, he released his debut single Monster.

 In May 2021, he released the single Bipolar.
 In October 2021, he appeared on the rap competition TV show Show Me the Money 10 where he gained popularity.
 "Breathe" and "Limousine", the singles he released on the show, both peaked at number 1 on the Gaon Digital Chart.
 He also released the singles "MBTI", "Without You", and "Nothing" and finished in third place.
 In December 2021, he released the single "Counting Stars" featuring rapper Beenzino, which peaked at number 1 on the Gaon Digital Chart.

-2022: Signing to BPM Entertainment and Five Senses
+2022–present: Signing to BPM Entertainment, Five Senses and Affection

 On March 8, 2022, it was announced that Be'O will be co-managed by FameUs and BPM Entertainment.
 In the same month, he became the brand ambassador of Kappa.
 He released his debut extended play Five Senses on September 29, 2022.

+In April 2024, Be'O announced that he will release his second extended play Affection on April 24.